InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 ]
 ```

-* geometryFile (string): Path to a OBJ file which contains the geometry of the body.
+* geometryFile (string): Path to a OBJ/PLY file which contains the geometry of the body.
 * particleFile (string): Path to a partio file which contains a surface sampling of the body.
 Note that the surface sampling is done automatically if this parameter is missing.
+* mapFile (string): Path to a volume/density map file which contains a volume/density map of the body.
+Note that the map is generated automatically if this parameter is missing.
 * translation (vec3): Translation vector of the rigid body.
 * scale (vec3): Scaling vector of the rigid body.
 * rotationAxis (vec3): Axis used to rotate the rigid body after loading.
 * rotationAngle (float): Rotation angle for the initial rotation of the rigid body.
 * isDynamic (bool): Defines if the body is static or dynamic.
+* isAnimated (bool): Defines if the body is animated (e.g. by a script).
 * isWall (bool): Defines if this is a wall.
 Walls are typically not rendered.
 This is the only difference.
 * color (vec4): RGBA color of the body.
 * mapInvert (bool): Invert the map when using density or volume maps, flips inside/outside (default: false)